Sector: heating-ventilation-ac

 Air Oasis Amarillo, Texas

-Air Quality Engineering Inc. Minneapolis, Minnesota
+Air Quality Engineering Inc. Brooklyn Park, Minnesota

 Air Vent Inc. Dallas, Texas